 Schools have told us that many of their children have not been to a station and certainly not on a train.
 An important part of the project therefore is the visit to Reading Station for the participating classes.
 The programme funds the children’s transport when necessary.
 The visits are hosted by the Senior Accessibility Manager at GWR.
 The children are shown how to navigate a complex station like Reading, how to purchase tickets, use timetables and most importantly to understand the importance of safety around and on the railway.

-We are delighted to have been awarded grants of £8,000 from the Royal Academy of Engineering Ingenious Awards Follow on Fund, £3,000 from Network Rail, £3,000 from The Earley Charity, (we have to reach schools in their area of benefit) and £1,000 from The Rotary Club of Reading.
+We are delighted to have been awarded grants of £8,000 from the Royal Academy of Engineering Ingenious Awards Follow on Fund, £3,000 from Network Rail, £3,000 from The Earley Charity, (to reach schools in their area of benefit) and £1,000 from The Rotary Club of Reading.

 A number of engineering and architectural businesses (as shown in the logo above), provided their young STEM Ambassadors to assist us to deliver the workshops in schools.